What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

 1

-Since the compound has four carbon atoms and only single bonds (alkane), the suffix '-ane' is used to indicate it is a saturated hydrocarbon.
+Recall the IUPAC nomenclature for alkanes based on the number of carbons: 1 carbon is methane, 2 is ethane, 3 is propane, 4 is butane, 5 is pentane, and 6 is hexane.

-Combine the prefix for four carbons 'but-' with the suffix '-ane' to form the name of the compound.
+Since the chain has 5 carbons and no branches or functional groups, the compound is a straight-chain alkane named 'pentane'.

-Confirm that there are no branches or substituents on the chain, so the name remains simply 'butane'.
+Confirm that there are no substituents or double/triple bonds that would change the base name or require additional prefixes or suffixes.

 Watch next